 It never hurts to prepare for life at College though.
 Living alone isn't easy so start preparing.
 Think about getting these 10 college kitchen essential items.
 Trust me, they'll help you out.
 Good cookware is important and a coffee machine will be a good addition for those early morning lectures.
 There’s nothing like a cup of freshly brewed coffee, although research shows that mornings are not the best time to be drinking coffee.
-One thing you should definitely consider buying is a food processor.
+One thing you should definitely consider buying is a food processor and the perfect place to do so is through trustyappliances.co.uk.
 This handy appliance should make cooking a lot easier but it's not easy to find the best food processor.
 Most people recommend reading a lot of reviews in order to get the right one.

 Mel – Senior Biology Student at CU Denver